 Welcome!
-Chances are that you landed on this page looking for information on Likert scales and averages.
+Chances are that you landed on this page looking for information on Likert scales, ordinal data and the best way to make sense of them.
 If that is the case, you will probably be want to skip directly to the part of this post where I talk about a common mistake people make with ordinal data and mean values.
 You should also take a look at the list of additional resources.
+If you have time to kill, feel free to read the other sections as well.
+Or not; just go ahead and crush my feelings :p

 Specifically, what sparked my interest was one study in the collection, which used Likert scales to record participants’ attitudes towards a certain educational construct.
 Those who are not familiar with the fascinating minutiae of quantitative research can find a discussion of Likert scaling and ordinal data in the section that immediately follows.
 Those of you who are unlucky enough to have studied statistics may want to skip to the next section.